yohannlaurendeau/MiagedFlutter/README.md

 Run -> Edit Configurations -> ADD "--no-sound-null-safety" in Additional run args

+To use the application either create your own Account or use a Test account with mail : saltyjokaient@gmail.com and password : taiwan75

+Have a good Time

 ## Getting Started

 This project is a starting point for a Flutter application.